statamic/docs/content/collections/tags/session-set.md

 ---
 ## Example

 This can be used for many different things.
-For example, you could set a set a variable if a user has filled out a special survey form.
+For example, you could set a variable if a user has filled out a special survey form.

 ```
 {{ session:set entered_survey="true" }}